-- Click the Convert Sheet to Values toolbar button. - If you are using Excel 2007, on the Historian tab, in the Controls group, click Convert Sheet to Values.
+- 1. Select the sheet to convert. - 2.
+On the Historian tab, in the Controls group, click Convert Sheet to Values.

 Manually Inserting a Function

 You can manually insert functions instead of using the function wizards.

 In Excel, functions are not automatically inserted as array formulas.
 By default, only single cell contains a value from the result set.
 You must type the formula as an array formula (by pressing CTRL+SHIFT+ENTER) so that all values in the result set appear.